jonxmitchell/ferox-bar-grill/readme.md

 This is a simple page just to let you know once you have submitted a table booking or a message via the contact page that it has been sent successfully and the page will redirect you to the home page within 5 seconds.
 ![Contact Feature](./assets/img/response-feature.png)

+## Testing

+Throughout creating this website, there has been on-going testing to ensure all the features on the website are working as they should be.
+For all testing related documentation, please refer to the [Testing.md](./testing.md) file.

 ## Deployment

 ### Github Pages